djDAOjones/AE-Water-Particles/project_plan.md

 - [ ] **Evenly Space Path Vertices**
   - [ ] Evenly space vertices along the path so that the speed of particles is consistent throughout the animation.

+- [ ] **Velocity-Based Animation Duration**
+  - [ ] Allow user to specify particle velocity (in metres per second), and automatically derive animation duration from the calculated path length and speed.
 - [ ] **Random Variance & Directionality for Particles**
   - [ ] Script to add randomness and directionality
 - [ ] **Update Script References**